Ordinary Time: June 15th

 Tradition reports that a marriage was being arranged for young Bernard and he fled so as to be free to give his life to God.
 We do know that he was ordained to the priesthood and that he was appointed Vicar General of the diocese of Aosta, Italy.
 For approximately forty-two years he traveled throughout the country, visiting the remotest Alpine villages.
 He would sometimes extend his missionary journeys into the neighboring dioceses of Geneva, Novara and Tarentaise.
 Bernard had the reputation for enforcing clerical discipline and he built several schools.

 He is probably most famous for the hospices he built on the summits of passes over the Alps.
 Many pilgrims from France and Germany would travel over the Alps on their way to Rome, but it was always a possibility that one would die from freezing along the way.
-In the 9th century a system of hospices had been attempted, but had lapsed long before Bernard's time.
+In the 9th century, a system of hospices had been attempted but had lapsed long before Bernard's time.
 Bernard's hospices in the 11th century were placed under the care of clerics and laymen and were well equipped for the reception of all travelers.
-Eventually these caretakers became Augustinian a monastery was built close by, still exists today
+Eventually, these caretakers became Augustinians a monastery was built close by, which still exists today

-At some point in time Bernard traveled to Rome to receive formal recognition of the hospices and community and to obtain permission to accept novices.
+At some point in time, Bernard traveled to Rome to receive formal recognition of the hospices and community and to obtain permission to accept novices.
 Bernard lived to the age of eighty-five and is believed to have died on May 28, 1081 at St. Lawrence Monastery in Novara, Italy.

 A now-famous breed of dogs, known for its endurance in high altitude and cold, was named in honor of this saint.
 Bernard's life has been the focus of many romantic plays and stories.
 Many of us may remember childhood stories of St. Bernard dogs coming to the rescue of stranded or injured victims on Alpine slopes.
 The dogs almost always seem to have a cask of Brandy attached to their collars and when the victims were revived by a good drink the dogs would lead them to safety.